 Milton Keynes Council do not operate a waiting list for housing.
 Housing will be offered to those in urgent housing need.
 Currently Milton Keynes has a severe shortage of social housing.
 For most people the only solution will be the private rented sector.
 So you should continue to look for your own solutions whilst you are waiting.

-Complete our Homeless Prevention Tool to find out if your current housing situation makes you eligible for accomodation.
+Complete our Homeless Prevention Tool to find out if your current housing situation makes you eligible for accommodation.
 This is not an application for housing and you will not be contacted by the service as a result of completion.
 If the outcome of the form suggests that we would be able to help you with your current housing situation you will be invited to either contact the council on 01908 253481 or visit the Council Offices and speak with a Housing Options Officer.

 If you only require information continue to read this page we have provided useful information to meet a variety of situations: